-Once you get past the grossness of your parents doing it, I’d think the story of your own conception and birth would be kind of interesting to most people.
-To me, it is.
+Once you get past the grossness of your parents doing it, the story of your own conception and birth can be pretty interesting.
+At least it was to me.
 What follows is the story of my beginning, with most of the details from my mother.

 In December 1975, my mother and father were in Toronto for Christmas with family friends Linda and Harry.
 They were staying at the Harbour Castle Hilton, right on the shore of Lake Ontario.
 One evening, the magic happened.